 Next question we need to ask ourselves is:

-How excess amount of sugar affects our body?
+How an excess amount of sugar affects our body?

 - Causes Brain Fog and Chronic Fatigue